 Has advanced settings to reduce web presence footprint.

-Pro Cross platform, with zipped portable application available for windows
+Pro Cross-platform, with zipped portable application available for Windows

 You can still bring it with you on a flash drive, even when you're not on Linux.

-Pro Separates from Google's servers and tracking
+Pro Separate from Google's servers and tracking

 Pro Verbose resource management

 Has a setting to unload tabs from RAM and CPU usage after a customizable threshold number of tabs are open built in.

 Pro Idle tab unloading and other advanced features not found in Chrome/Chromium